 Hotel loyalty programs are effectively nothing without physical hotels.
 If all the hotels in their system suddenly disappeared, that would be a problem.

-Under pressure from hotel owners griping about pandemic operating costs and labor shortages, hotel loyalty programs are doing exactly what they shouldn’t, and listening to the owners, rather than guests.
+Under pressure from hotel owners griping about operating costs, inflation and labor shortages, hotel loyalty programs are doing exactly what they shouldn’t, and listening to the owners, rather than guests.

 Yes, major hotel brands have discontinued daily house keeping, as a cost cutting measure to appease hotel owners.
 This makes the thin line between Airbnb and hotels even harder to delineate.

 The Tidal Wave Headed For Hotel Loyalty